If changes are not captured in the spreadsheet

 - Do you have a column called 'Row ID' in your Smartsheet?
 Please remove this column.
 AppSheet utilizes a 'fake column' called Row ID in order to match to specific rows in Smartsheet.
 If you have such an explicit column, it messes up this comparison and causes updates to be skipped.

 If some rows from the sheet are not visible in the app

 If changes made in the app are correctly captured in the spreadsheet but are not shown in the app, the most common reason is the presence of a number of empty rows in the middle of the sheet.

 - The presence of custom formatting might prevent AppSheet from reading the entire spreadsheet.
-One common type of sheet formatting that can cause problem is alternating colors.
-If you have an alternating colors formatting rule in your sheet, you need to ensure that the range of the rule applies to the entire sheet.
+One common type of sheet formatting that can cause problems is alternating colors.
+If you have an "alternating colors" formatting rule in your sheet, you need to ensure that the range of the rule applies to the entire sheet.
 For instance, if the range of the rule is "A1:F7", AppSheet will only recognize rows 1 to 7 and columns A to F as being part of the table.
 Any row beyond row 7 and any column beyond F will be ignored when AppSheet reads the sheet.
 To fix this problem, you can change the range of the rule to "A:F", which includes all the rows in the sheet.
 If new columns are added to the sheet, you will need to modify rule accordingly to include the new column in the formatting rule.

 - If the worksheet has nested tables, only the first nested table is read by AppSheet